torvalds/linux/Documentation/driver-api/usb/gadget.rst

    and where it's usually unrealistic to expect traditional PC/workstation/server kinds of support model to work.
-For example, it's often impractical to change device firmware once the product has been distributed, so driver bugs can't normally be fixed if they're found after shipment.
+For example, it's often impractical to change device firmware once the product has been distributed, so driver s can't normally be fixed if they're found after shipment.

 Additional changes are needed below those hardware-neutral :c:type:`usb_bus`